 Anti-Rotation Boots

-After hip arthroscopy, patients are commonly limited in weight bearing to toe touch weight bearing.
+When microfracture is performed following hip arthroscopy, patients are limited in weight bearing to toe touch weight bearing.
+Toe touch weight bearing is exactly as the term describes, touching down, typically for balance and with a small amount of force.
 Studies have shown that there is no significant difference in forces across the hip when comparing non weight bearing with toe touch weight bearing.
 Toe touch weight bearing also places less strain on the hip flexors which typically are inflamed after surgery.
-Toe touch weight-bearing with crutches is recommended from 2 days to 8 weeks after surgery.
-The length of protected weight bearing will be determined at the time of surgery dependent on what procedures have been performed.

 A detailed video available above shows toe touch weight-bearing status with the use of crutches and a walker.
-Please use the proper technique shown below and the assistive device that was chosen for you during your recovery.
+Please use the proper technique shown below with either crutches or a walker.
+Your physical therapist will help guide you.

 Proper Use of the Hip Brace